Unboxed-Software/solana-course/content/hello-world-program.md

 ## Completed the lab?

-Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=5b56c69c-1490-46e4-850f-a7e37bbd79c2)!
+Push your code to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=5b56c69c-1490-46e4-850f-a7e37bbd79c2)!